antoloanto/appliedDScap/week5.markdown

 - [NYC Demographs](https://github.com/antoloanto/appliedDScap/blob/master/week5source/1-demograph.JPG)
 - [NYC Venues](https://github.com/antoloanto/appliedDScap/blob/master/week5source/3-venues.JPG)

-See the code [Here](...) at the DATA GATHERING AND ORGANIZATION point --- INSERT LINK ---
+See the code [Here](https://github.com/antoloanto/appliedDScap/blob/master/AppliedDS_Capstone-BattleofNeighborhoods.ipynb) at the DATA GATHERING AND ORGANIZATION point

 ### 3 Data Analysis
 The data sets of the two neighbourhoods, Toronto Downtown and the Manhattan were visualized to gain knowledge of the distribution of variables and the neighbourhoods in the Boroughs, using folium library.
 Later it was checked how much these data are correlated.